-There is one unusual circumstance where you will need to collect documentation from the student without requiring Secondary Confirmation.
+There is one unusual circumstance where you will need to collect documentation from the student without requiring secondary confirmation.
 The Jay Treaty of 1794 (as well as subsequent treaties and U.S. immigration law) gives Canadian-born Native Americans with "50% Indian blood" the legal right to live and work in the United States.
 Such individuals are not subject to the legal restrictions typically imposed on aliens by the INS, are not required to obtain documentation from the INS, and are considered "lawfully admitted for permanent residence."

-Because few SFA applicants are eligible under the Jay Treaty, the FAFSA does not include a separate response for such students.
-Therefore, any student eligible for SFA funds through the Jay Treaty should report that he or she is an "eligible noncitizen" and fill in "A99999999" for the A-Number.
-The application will not be matched with INS, and a comment (comment 142) will be printed on the output document.
+Because few FSA applicants are eligible under the Jay Treaty, the FAFSA does not include a separate response for such students.
+Therefore, any student eligible for FSA funds through the Jay Treaty should report that he or she is an "eligible noncitizen" and fill in "A999999999" for the A-Number.
+The student will fail the match and a comment 144 will be printed on the output document.
 The school must obtain proof that the student has 50% Native American blood and was born in Canada.
 To do so, the student should provide one or more of the following documents:

-- A "band card" issued by the Band Council of a Canadian Reserve, or by the Department of Indian Affairs in Ottawa. - Birth or baptism records. - An affidavit from a tribal official or other person knowledgeable about the applicant's or recipient's family history. - Identification from a recognized Native American provincial or territorial organization.
+• A "band card" issued by the Band Council of a Canadian Reserve, or by the Department of Indian Affairs in Ottawa.

+- Birth or baptism records. - An affidavit from a tribal official or other person knowledgeable about the applicant's or recipient's family history. - Identification from a recognized Native American provincial or territorial organization.